sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-build-an-oracle-service.md

 npm install --save rabinsig
 ```

-## 2. Implement a method to sign Rabin signatures
+## 2. Generate signatures

-The oracle will have several methods providing different kinds of data, each needing a Rabin signature.
-Therefore, we can implement a common method, so that it can be reused and called in different methods.
+An oracle may provide multiple pieces of data, each requiring a signature.
+We implement a common service, so that it can be reused and called in different places.

-The class `RabinService` will load and initialize the Rabin private key from ENVs.
-We add a method `sign` in this class takes one parameter `dataBuffer` represents the binary data that will be signed.
+The class `RabinService` will load and initialize a private key from ENVs.
+We add a method `sign` in this class, which takes one parameter `dataBuffer` representing the binary data to be signed.

 ```ts
 import { Rabin } from 'rabinsig';